 There isn’t a house with no dust in it.
-While there is the statement that living in an immaculate dust free environment may weaken a person’s immune system, there is also the fact of the dangers household dust can do to your health.
-Here, the Domestic Cleaners team explains how does dust affect your health and how you can keep it under control.
+While there is the statement that living in an immaculate dust free environment may weaken a person’s immune system, there are also many dangers household dust can do to your health.
+Here, the Domestic Cleaners team will explain how does dust affect your health and how you can keep it under control.

 What is Dust?

 In general, dust is a collective term consisting of microscopic particles that collect on every surface of an enclosed space.
-The contents, both organic and inorganic, can vary greatly.
+The contents, both organic and inorganic, can vary.

 The worst impact of dust on human (and pet) health is dust allergies.
 There are people with inborn dust allergy (which is basically an allergy toward one or more of the dust components), and there are those who unlock the allergy much later in life.

-So, even if you don’t have it, staying long enough in a dusty environment can still cause the unpleasant symptoms, and they can stay with you for the rest of your life.
+So, even if you don’t have it, staying long enough in a dusty environment can still cause the unpleasant symptoms and health complications, mainly caused by the reduced function of your lungs due to dust infections and irritation, and they can stay with you for the rest of your life.

 - Stuffy nose;